stevencombs/retrocombs.github.io/_drafts/2022-01-07-plus4-encyclopedia.md

 `PRINT PEEK(3072)`

-`1` will display indicating `A` is in the first character position at the upper-left corner of the screen.
+`1` will display, showing `A` is in the first character position at the upper-left corner of the screen.

 ## Section 7: ASCII and CHR$ Codes

-This section has similarities the previous section but provide a way to print characters using the `CHR$(X)` function, which we used in the previous section.
-Additionally, the ASC("X") function can print the value for the character.
+This section has similarities to the previous section but provides a way to print characters using the `CHR$(X)` function, which we used in the previous section.
+The ASC("X") function can print the value for the character.

 `ASC("X")` can assist to evaluate user input as part of a `GET` command while `CHR$(X)` can be used by program to "press" specific keys, change colors, flash, switch cases, etc. For example, the line below will turn on flash mode: